 Limitations and possibilities

 While some view this underlying technology for email as limited and behind on capabilities, it still works for its intended purpose.
 Some people see limitations, others see opportunity to be creative.
 There is no such thing as a completely blank canvas, there are always limits.
 Even a blank canvas has a certain material it needs to be made of that is a specific size and allows for only certain things to be used on it.
 An email client is our canvas, HTML and CSS are our paints and the tools we use for our content act as our paintbrush.

 Having a limited set of variables:

 - Makes it easier to focus development work and tools around it

 - Allows for developing a template system to do more with our current assets

 - Reminds us to pay attention to the content

 "An email client is our canvas, HTML and CSS are our paints and the tools we use for our content act as our paintbrush."Tweet This

 There's a reason why email is still one of the most effective digital marketing strategies today.
 And for those that embrace its limits instead of fighting them, it can also be very impactful.
 The way Myst used basic interaction to push what video games can be and create a piece of immersive art, a well-crafted email can be built in an artful way to reach beyond its medium.

 Start crafting your next email using the intuitive Blocks Edit interface.
-Sign up to try it free, see some examples of it in action, or request a demo to see how it can work for your company.
+Sign up to use it for free, see it in action, or request a demo to see how it can work for your organization.